jehadmelad/FlaskApp/README.md

 The command to enable `macvlan`:
 ```

+# The ip of macvlan needs to be same as the parent interface
 ~: docker network create -d macvlan --subnet <your-subnet-range>  --gateway <you-gateway> --ip-range <range-of-container-ip> -o parent=<interface-name> <name-of-network>

 # To get the name of interface on your PC